The below information was written by our personal injury lawyers in Virginia Beach.

 The duty to maintain a proper lookout requires the pedestrian to use ordinary care to look in all directions for cars and other conditions in the roadway, to see what a reasonable person would see, and to react as a reasonable person would act to avoid a collision, say our personal injury lawyers in Virginia Beach.
 The duty to maintain a proper lookout is similar to the prohibition against a pedestrian crossing an intersection in disregard of approaching traffic, in that both duties require the pedestrian to remain aware of his or her surroundings and to make reasonable efforts to avoid an accident.

 In short, a pedestrian crossing an intersection in a crosswalk with a “walk” signal will have a duty to allow an approaching vehicle to pass, if that is what a reasonable person under the circumstances would do in order to avoid an accident.
-If a pedestrian is injured in a collision with an automobile while crossing at an intersection, the question of whether the pedestrian can recover for his or her injuries against the driver of the automobile is specific to the facts of the case, and an experienced personal injury lawyer should be consulted regarding such potential personal injury claim.
+If a pedestrian is injured in a collision with an automobile while crossing at an intersection, the question of whether the pedestrian can recover from his or her injuries against the driver of the automobile is specific to the facts of the case, and an experienced personal injury lawyer should be consulted regarding a such potential personal injury claim.

 Waiting can hurt your case.
 To find out how our personal injury lawyers in Virginia Beach can help you, please contact us at (757) 486-2700.